eggnot/eggnot.github.io/the_jump_story/policy.md

 ### Changes
-I may update our Privacy Policy from time to time.
+My Privacy Policy is a subject to change in the future.
 Thus, you are advised to review this page periodically for any changes.
 I will notify you of any changes by posting the new Privacy Policy on this page.

-**Contact Us**
+### Contact Me
 If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at mail@eggnot.com